-The Board of Directors has appointed a Strategic Planning Committee composed of Directors Puntillo (Chairman), Fesko (Vice Chairman), Furticella, Garza, Gorelick, Johnson, Krupinski, and Wieser.
-The Committee is responsible for monitoring activity, approving initiatives, reviewing reports, and recommending strategies relating to interest rate risk (IRR), liquidity management, investment portfolio activity, capital management, business planning, and technology investments.
-During the year ended December 31, 2019, the Strategic Planning Committee held four meetings.
+The Board of Directors has appointed a Strategic Planning Committee composed of Directors Puntillo (Chairman), Fesko (Vice Chairman), Furticella, Garza, Gorelick, Johnson, and Youman.
+Director Furticella will step down from the Strategic Planning Committee upon the expiration of his term as a director at the Annual Meeting.
+The Committee is responsible for reviewing the Bancorp's strategic plan and capital plan and recommending such plans to the Board, and ensuring the successful execution of the Bancorp's strategic plan and capital plan by monitoring management's progress in achieving plan objectives.
+During the year ended December 31, 2021, the Strategic Planning Committee met or acted by written consent four times.